codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 Portable ciphers
 ----------------

-Because MCrypt and OpenSSL (also called drivers throughout this document) each support different sets of encryption algorithms and often implement them in different ways, our Encryption library is designed to use them in a portable fashion, or in other words - it enables you to use them interchangeably, at least for the ciphers supported by both drivers.
+Different encryption drivers support different sets of encryption algorithms and often implement them in different ways.
+Our Encryption library is designed to use them in a portable fashion - interchangeably, for the ciphers supported by both drivers.

 It is also implemented in a way that aims to match the standard implementations in other programming languages and libraries.